What Does it Take to Be a Farm Labor Contractor?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Types of Farm Labor Contractor

 - Farm Crew Leader

-New jobs are being produced at a rate of 8% which is lower than average.
-The Bureau of Labor Statistics predicts 200 new jobs for Farm Labor Contractors by 2026.
-There will be an estimated 300 positions for Farm Labor Contractor per year.
+There were about 3,000 jobs for Farm Labor Contractor in 2016 (in the United States).
+New jobs are being produced at a rate of 6.7% which is above the national average.
+The Bureau of Labor Statistics predicts 200 new jobs for Farm Labor Contractor by 2026.
+Due to new job openings and attrition, there will be an average of 300 job openings in this field each year.

 |State||Annual Mean Salary|